 Do I need a lawyer to start an LLC?

 No, a lawyer is unnecessary for starting an LLC.
-You can prepare and submit the documents yourself.
+You can file the documents yourself.

 How much does an LLC cost yearly?

 Annual fees for an LLC can cost between $15 and $800 depending on the state, but this includes the franchise tax that is mandatory in some states.